 What about Diet Coke and Coke Zero?

-Coca-Cola has announced that there could be long term impacts to supplies of Diet Coke and Coke Zero caused by a shortage of the artificial sweeteners used in those products.
-So far those products remain on store shelves and available online.
-Hopefully, those won’t be impacted the same way as Caffeine Free Coke.
+Coca-Cola announced that there could be long term impacts to supplies of Diet Coke and Coke Zero.
+The artificial sweeteners used in those products is in short supply.
+So far, those products remain on store shelves and available online.
+Hopefully, this won’t impact the same way as Caffeine Free Coke.
 I have a full post on the status of Coke Zero here.

 Coca-Cola said… that its supply chain could be disrupted in the long term as coronavirus continues to spread.
 The beverage manufacturer also said it depends on suppliers in China for certain sweeteners added to its diet and zero sugar drinks.USA Today